Butt rot: Symptoms

 Symptoms do not appear until the late stages of an infection, so it can make early detection extremely difficult.
 However, affected trees may show signs such as prematurely dropping leaves producing smaller than normal leaves, or canopy thinning in general.
 Fruiting bodies of fungi (conks) near the base of the tree may occur as well when decay becomes advanced.

 Treatment and diagnosis

 Butt rot is a serious issue because it is largely undetectable in early stages and it cannot be fully cured.
 This makes early diagnosis extremely important to slow the spread of the infection.
 Detection efforts such as polymerase chain reaction (PCR) based methods have become increasingly popular.
-Other methods of diagnosis include resistrograph drilling and sonic tomography.
+Other methods of diagnosis include resistograph drilling and sonic tomography.
 These are used to determine internal decay before outward symptoms begin to show.

 Proper care of trees such as ensuring proper soil conditions, mitigating injury to trees, and using fungicides can be good preventative measures.
 Trees with extensive infection need to be monitored and removed if they are not structurally sound.